jkvatne/jkvgui/readme.md

 It is fully immediate-mode, and persistant state is kept in a map, or in excplicite data strutctures.

 Using a map simplifies generating forms.
-The key to the map is the string address, and the state in the map is things like the edited text, cursor location etc.
+The key to the map is the value's address, and the state in the map is things like the edited text, cursor location etc.
+(An exception is the scroller, which needs an explicit state).

 # Examples